15 Ingredients Doctors Always Add to Their Meals

-Ginger is a go-to ingredient of Nesochi Okeke-Igbokwe, MD, MS, an internal medicine physician at NYU Langone Medical Center in New York.
+Ginger is a go-to ingredient of Nesochi Okeke-Igbokwe, MD, an internal medicine physician and health expert in New York.
 “I’m a huge fan of adding it to a lot of my meals, or drinking it in tea and other beverages,” she says.
 “The great thing about ginger is that not only does it have some wonderful antioxidant and anti-inflammatory properties, but more specifically the phenols in ginger really work to help alleviate certain gastrointestinal symptoms.
-Ginger has also been linked to easing menstrual pain and helping with chemotherapy induced nausea.”
-Don’t miss these 50 health rules that doctors don’t always follow (so you shouldn’t either).
+Ginger has also been linked to easing menstrual pain and helping with chemotherapy-induced nausea.”

-Filled with minerals, protein and soluble fiber, lentils are high in folate, manganese, iron, phosphorous, thiamin, potassium, and vitamin B6, and they’re a source of riboflavin, niacin, pantothenic acid, selenium, copper, magnesium and zinc, says Mimi Guarneri, MD, FACC, ABOIM, President, Academy of Integrative Health & Medicine and Medical Director, Guarneri Integrative Health in California.
+Filled with minerals, protein and soluble fiber, lentils are high in folate, manganese, iron, phosphorous, thiamin, potassium, and vitamin B6, and they’re a source of riboflavin, niacin, pantothenic acid, selenium, copper, magnesium and zinc, says Mimi Guarneri, MD, President, Academy of Integrative Health & Medicine and Medical Director, Guarneri Integrative Health in California.
 “Lentils are high in protein—important for vegetarians.
 I suggest including quinoa with your lentils to make a ‘complete’ protein equal to that of fish or meat.”
-Also she suggests to release the phytic acid that can inhibit the absorption of minerals, soak them and drain before cooking.
+Also, she suggests releasing the phytic acid that can inhibit the absorption of minerals, so soak them and drain before cooking.